Fishing A Salmon Pool

 Approaching A Salmon Pool

-The first important thing to look at is how your physical approach to a pool is conducted.
-I've witnessed many salmon fishers over the decades crunching right up the riverside gravel to the neck of the pool to then fish back down through the pool hoping for success.
-Give a salmon pool a wide berth so as not to spook and move away or alert any closer lying salmon is logically the correct approach so think carefully before you go near the pool you're about to fish is my advice.
+The first important thing to look at is how your physical approach to any salmon pool is conducted.
+I've witnessed many fishers over the decades crunching right up the riverside gravel to the neck of the pool to then fish back down through the pool naively hoping for success.
+Giving a salmon pool a wide berth so as not to spook, move away or alert any closer lying salmon is logically the correct approach so think carefully before you go near the pool you're about to fish is my advice.

 Wading In a Salmon Pool